Russia's Putin defiant on Syria, says Romney "mistaken"

 Without naming any country, he hinted the United States was looking to militants to help topple Assad and would regret it, drawing a parallel with U.S. support for the mujahideen who fought Soviet forces in Afghanistan during the Cold War.

-"Today somebody is using al Qaeda fighters or people from other organisations with the same extreme views to achieve their goals in Syria," Putin said.
+"Today somebody is using al Qaeda fighters or people from other organizations with the same extreme views to achieve their goals in Syria," Putin said.
 "This is a very dangerous and short-sighted policy."

 He noted that the United States had imprisoned many alleged Islamic militants at Guantanamo Bay and said it might as well "open the gates to Guantanamo and let all the Guantanamo inmates into Syria, let them fight.
 It's the same thing".